StrongholdBot/stronghold.kasekorp.com/src/contact.md

 - Send an email to [info@kasekorp.com](mailto:info@kasekorp.com) (if you want to be a fancypants)
 - Join our support server [here]({{ site.support_discord }})
-- Send a DM to {% include emphasis.html text=site.support_username %} on Discord